Why are other countries wearing face masks?

 Nodal points are places where lots of people gather, such as shops, restaurants, and public transport hubs.
 That's how closing down these works to slow the spread of the virus.
 It's where we are currently at in the UK.
 Allowing the currently infected population to incubate and develop Covid-19 while preventing them from spreading the infection to others in the period before they become seriously ill, or recover.

-New modelling studies by the Aalto University in Helsinki looking specifically at Coronavirus droplet spread from coughing in confined indoor spaces, the example they modelled were supermarket isles, and the findings suggested that a cough can produce particles which remain airborne for several minutes, and spread far further than 2 meters.
+New modelling studies by the Aalto University in Helsinki looking specifically at Coronavirus droplet spread from coughing in confined indoor spaces, the example they modelled were supermarket aisles, and the findings suggested that a cough can produce particles which remain airborne for several minutes, and spread far further than 2 meters.

 Their advice, “First of all, don’t go there if you don’t need to go there.
 If you need to go there, only go as seldom as possible.
 And number three: stay there as short a time as possible.